dappros/nfmt/README.md

 A: Users can mint "remembrance", "meme" or "charitable cause" tokens for free or including an optional donation.
 All donations are immediately sent to the charities hard-coded into the collection smart contract.

 The mechanism is described in detail below.

+**READ THE CODE**
-(also recommended that you read the contract code: [https://github.com/dappros/nfmt/blob/main/contracts/contracts/NFMT.sol](https://github.com/dappros/nfmt/blob/main/contracts/contracts/NFMT.sol) as it has detailed comments in English 🇬🇧🇺🇸 and Ukrainian 🇺🇦.
+It might be actually easier for you to read the contract code: [https://github.com/dappros/nfmt/blob/main/contracts/contracts/NFMT.sol](https://github.com/dappros/nfmt/blob/main/contracts/contracts/NFMT.sol) as it has detailed comments in English 🇬🇧🇺🇸 and Ukrainian 🇺🇦.

 ![NFMT Illustration](NFMT_illustration.png)